Abirii/Camara-Remote-Control/README.md

   The size of contours are in the right range.

-  The location of contours in the limits of the frame.
+  The location of contours on **one** edge of the frame.

-  There is 0, 1, or 2 fingers that being held up
+  There is 0 or one fingers that being held up